CurveDocs/curve-resources/docs/crv-token/overview.md

 <h1>Vote-escrowed CRV (veCRV)</h1>

 veCRV is an acronym for **vote-escrowed CRV**.
-It represents CRV tokens that are locked in the voting escrow contract for a specified period.
-CRV is locked by sending it to the voting escrow smart contract.
-Voting escrow holds the CRV for the time period a user locks for, in return the user is given veCRV.  **veCRV is not transferrable**.
+A contract called voting escrow holds the CRV for the time period a user locks for, in return the user is given veCRV.  **veCRV is not transferrable**.

 **Locking was a concept created to align incentives for governance**.
 Many coin voting systems have a problem where someone can buy tokens off the market to influence a governance vote, then sell the tokens after the vote passed/failed.
 These users can influence governance votes greatly and only take minimal risk by holding tokens for a few days.
 Locking stops this happening.
 Users must lock their tokens for a period of time to receive voting power, and users are rewarded with more voting power if they lock their tokens for a longer period of time.